 Note.
 This copies and creates a new loadcase (as opposed to creating a new one from scratch) and saves having to re-define the Load Groups.

-- In the treeview right-click on the loadcase RC Frame Design 2 and select Set Active. - In the Treeview double-click on the Values layer, select the Values Display tab and reset Maxima to 10%
+In the treeview right-click on the loadcase RC Frame Design 2 and select Set Active.
+If asked, click No to not save results.